opea-project/GenAIComps/comps/texttosql/scr/README.md

+# 🛢 Text-to-SQL Microservice

+In today's data-driven world, the ability to efficiently extract insights from databases is crucial.
+However, querying databases often requires specialized knowledge of SQL(Structured Query Language) and database schemas, which can be a barrier for non-technical users.
+This is where the Text-to-SQL microservice comes into play, leveraging the power of LLMs and agentic frameworks to bridge the gap between human language and database queries.
+This microservice is built on LangChain/LangGraph frameworks.

+The microservice enables a wide range of use cases, making it a versatile tool for businesses, researchers, and individuals alike.
+Users can generate queries based on natural language questions, enabling them to quickly retrieve relevant data from their databases.
+Additionally, the service can be integrated into ChatBots, allowing for natural language interactions and providing accurate responses based on the underlying data.
+Furthermore, it can be utilized to build custom dashboards, enabling users to visualize and analyze insights based on their specific requirements, all through the power of natural language.

+---

+## 🛠️ Features

+**Implement SQL Query based on input text**: Transform user-provided natural language into SQL queries, subsequently executing them to retrieve data from SQL databases.

+---

+## ⚙️ Implementation

+The text-to-sql microservice able to implement with various framework and support various types of SQL databases.

-# 🛢🔗 Text-to-SQL Microservice with Langchain
+### 🔗 Utilizing Text-to-SQL with Langchain framework

-This README provides set-up instructions and comprehensive details regarding the Text-to-SQL microservices via LangChain.
+The follow guide provides set-up instructions and comprehensive details regarding the Text-to-SQL microservices via LangChain.
 In this configuration, we will employ PostgresDB as our example database to showcase this microservice.

 ---

-## 🚀 Start Microservice with Python（Option 1）
+#### 🚀 Start Microservice with Python（Option 1）

-### Install Requirements
+#### Install Requirements

 ```bash
 pip install -r requirements.txt
 ```

-### Start PostgresDB Service
+#### Start PostgresDB Service

 We will use [Chinook](https://github.com/lerocha/chinook-database) sample database as a default to test the Text-to-SQL microservice.
 Chinook database is a sample database ideal for demos and testing ORM tools targeting single and multiple database servers.